NBA : This will be the life of NBA players in Orlando

 The memorandum also details the six participation phases the players will go through until October 13, the last possible day that the NBA Finals could be played.

-Phase 1, which runs from Tuesday to next Monday, includes deadlines for players to they report to their home cities: As it was on Monday, June 15 for players who returned from abroad, to be followed by those who return from other parts of the United States.
+Phase 1, which runs from Tuesday to next Monday, includes deadlines for players to they report to their home cities: As it was on Monday, June 15 for players returning from abroad, to be followed by those who return from other parts of the United States.

 The only team to which these deadlines will not apply is the Toronto Raptors, current league champions, who will meet at the Florida Gulf Coast University in Naples, Florida.